radioopensource/dotinfo/README.md

 `right key:` skip forward 15 seconds

-# Task list
-In prep for the new year...

-1. [ ] Create "Internet Radio" (live stream) module
-  - try with KCRW or BCR or WMBR streams
-2. [ ] Add visitor counter
-  - no tracking of personal data
-3. [ ] Update gradient background so it follows local time of day
-4. [ ] Design/implementation of Twitter bot @publicradio_bot (who is it for?)
-  - broadcasts homepage content plus @mentions? translates BBC headlines audio to text and broadcasts that?
-5. [ ] Create "donate" page to support one person/thing for 2016
-6. [ ] Think unusual ways for listeners to interact with the site...
-  - chat room/comments section? upvote/downvote system?

-# Contributors
-A handful of producers and programmers in and around public radio at the moment.
-Looking for: co-publisher and anyone with a good sound or software idea who wants to help.

 # Contact
 Email contact@publicradio.info and your message will be answered by a contributing editor or programmer.